maRce10/marce10.github.com/_posts/2017-07-31-Updates_on_catalog_function.md

 date: 31-07-2017
 ---

-Here are a few updates on catalog() based on suggestions from [warbleR]((https://cran.r-project.org/package=warbleR) users.
+A [previous post](https://marce10.github.io/2017/03/17/Creating_song_catalogs.html) described the new function `catalog`.
+Here are a few updates on `catalog` based on suggestions from [warbleR](https://cran.r-project.org/package=warbleR) users.

-To be able to run the code you need [warbleR]((https://cran.r-project.org/package=warbleR) 1.1.6 or higher, which hasn't been released on CRAN and it's only available in the most recent development version on github.
-It can be installed using the [devtools]((https://cran.r-project.org/package=devtools) package as follows
+To be able to run the code you need [warbleR](https://cran.r-project.org/package=warbleR) 1.1.6 or higher, which hasn't been released on CRAN and it's only available in the most recent development version on github.
+It can be installed using the [devtools](https://cran.r-project.org/package=devtools) package as follows

 {% highlight r %}